techsabby/automatic_wallpaper_change/README.md

 **Progression**

-(05/28/23): Will automatically change wallpaper based on day or night time/n
+(05/28/23): Will automatically change wallpaper based on day or night time

 (08/21/23): Added Linux version